 This investigation’s results may understate the share of prohibited buyers in the online market.
 Investigators only examined court records in the jurisdictions where the identified buyer was known to have maintained a residence, so individuals who committed prohibiting crimes in other jurisdictions were not identified.
 Nor did the investigators examine records of some non-criminal prohibiting criteria including severe mental illness, dishonorable discharge from the Armed Forces, and immigration status.

-Of the identified individuals seeking guns in unlicensed online sales in Nevada, 8.7 percent (20 of 229) had been convicted of crimes that prohibited them from possessing firearms.
-At this prevalence, gun sales transacted on just four websites would put an estimated 3,132 guns into the hands of felons and domestic abusers in Nevada — and likely many more—every year.
+Of the identified individuals seeking guns in unlicensed online sales in Nevada, 8.9 percent (20 of 224) had been convicted of crimes that prohibited them from possessing firearms.
+At this prevalence, gun sales transacted on just four websites as many as 3,100 guns into the hands of felons and domestic abusers in Nevada every year.

 A plausible explanation for this disparity is that the background check system is successfully preventing criminals from obtaining guns at licensed gun dealers— but unlicensed sellers who offer an open door for acquiring guns without background checks are attracting them instead.
 A migration of criminals from licensed dealers to unlicensed sellers is consistent with the data from the background check system, which shows that the share of gun sales resulting in denial fell more than 25 percent between 2000 and 2014.